 Payment terms: six months after leaving school or dropping below half-time status

 Available to undergraduates and graduates enrolled at least half time (six credit hours per semester for undergraduates; four credit hours per semester for graduates).
+The borrower will pay a fee of 1.051 percent of the loan amount, deducted each time a loan disbursement is made.
 If you have remaining Stafford Loan eligibility, it is possible that it can be used for the Summer Session.
 Processing for summer financial aid begins in April.
 Contact your financial aid counselor for more information regarding eligibility.
 Federally funded Stafford Loans come in two kinds: subsidized and unsubsidized.

 The subsidized Stafford Loan is based on need, as determined by the FAFSA.
 No interest accrues while you are enrolled at least half time; however, loans originated after July 1, 2012, will begin to accrue interest when the student drops below half time, withdraws or graduates.
 Subsidized loans made prior to this date will begin accruing interest only after the six-month grace period has expired.
 Beginning July 1, 2012, subsidized Stafford Loans will be available to undergraduate students only.